riotu-lab/ros2_course_packages/README.md

 ```

 # Maintainers
-This repository is maintained by the CS460 course instructors.
+This repository is maintained by Prof. Anis Koubaa.
 If you have any questions or suggestions, please feel free to contact us.

 # Contributing
 If you find any issues with the packages or would like to contribute, please create a new issue or pull request on the GitHub repository.